 Generate your private PGP keys

-You can generate your PGP keys on the Security sub-tab (click on the link with you name, follow the Manage Profile link and open the Security sub-tab).
+You can generate your PGP keys on the Security sub-tab (click on the link with your name, follow the Manage Profile link and open the Security sub-tab).
 Click on the Generate keys button and enter the passphrase.
 As soon as your keys are generated you'll be notified at the top right of your screen.

 If you noticed that your passphrase was compromised, you can simply change the passphrase here by clicking on the Change passphrase button.
 This preserves you the right to decrypt all previously encrypted files.
 But in case you forgot the passphrase, you need to generate new PGP keys by clicking on the Change Keys button which makes further decryption of previously encrypted files impossible.
+See the screenshot.

 Get public PGP keys from your recipients